 The mtDNA haplogroups H, U, and L were found in substantial numbers in the population of Portugal in ancient times (including the Epipaleolithic, Neolithic, and Chalcolithic eras) just as they are today.

 Millions of mixed-race (white/black/Amerindian) descendants of Portuguese live in Brazil today.
 Some Portuguese of Portugal themselves have a small portion of black ancestry as well.
 This is true of the mainland, in part since African slaves were brought to southwestern Portugal's Alcácer do Sal region in the 1400s-1800s, but even moreso for those from Madeira who often show Sub-Saharan African scores above 1 percent in 23andMe's ancestry composition reports, even as high as 4.8%.
+The vast majority of the African slaves imported into Madeira were from Senegal, and since 2018, 23andMe correctly identifies most of their Madeiran descendants' ancestry as belonging to the "Senegambian and Guinean" cluster.
 Also, some from Madeira are presented with estimates of 0.1% or 0.2% Amerindian admixture by 23andMe.

 Peter Ralph and Graham Coop.
 "The Geography of Recent Genetic Ancestry across Europe."
 PLOS Biology (May 7, 2013).
 Excerpts: